Steiner-254/Cyfrin-Updraft-Course/Web3Security-Notes.md

 ```md
 **Impact:** Anyone is able to read the private password, severely breaking the functionality of the protocol.
 ```
+- `Proof Of Concept` or `Proof Of Code` proves that the issue submitted is a real issue.
+Quite advantageous on competetive audits and bug bounty programs.

 - Use the finding layout below: